Car Seat Safety in Canada for 2026: Your Essential Guide to Infant vs. Convertible Choices

 How do I know if a car seat is legal to use in Canada?

-Look for the Transport Canada certification label—usually orange and bilingual.
-This sticker confirms the seat meets all Canadian federal safety standards.
-U.S. NHTSA certification alone isn't enough.
-Always verify before purchasing.
+Look for the orange bilingual Transport Canada certification label on the side or back of the seat.
+This sticker confirms the seat meets Canadian federal safety standards.
+U.S. NHTSA certification alone is not sufficient.
+Buy from Canadian retailers to avoid any ambiguity.

 Can I use a car seat purchased in the U.S. in Canada?

-Only if it has the Transport Canada certification label.
-Many U.S.-specific models lack Canadian certification and are illegal here.
-Purchase from Canadian retailers or confirm the U.S. purchase explicitly has Canadian certification.
+Only if it carries the Transport Canada certification label.
+Many U.S.-specific models lack Canadian certification and are illegal to use here.
+Don't assume a seat qualifies based on brand or appearance — confirm the label explicitly before purchasing or bringing one across the border.

 What is the 'winter coat rule' for car seats in Canada?

-Never buckle your child into a car seat while wearing a bulky winter coat.
-The coat creates a dangerous gap between the harness and body.
-Remove the coat first, buckle snugly, then place the coat backward over them or use a car seat poncho designed for this purpose.
+Never buckle your child while they're wearing a bulky winter coat.
+The coat compresses in a crash and leaves the harness dangerously loose.
+Remove the coat first, buckle snugly with the harness against your child's body, then place the coat backward over them or use a car seat poncho.
+Look for options at Snuggle Bugz or Well.ca.

 JJ Cole Bundle Me Original Bundleme Poncho-Style Car Seat Cover